SoftUni-Internal/interactive-content/EN/00-Defining-Classes/01-What-is-OOP.md

 ## When?

 - There is a lot of code that could be shared and reused
-- The project is anticipated to change often and be expanded over time
+- The project is expected to change often and be expanded over time
 - We have multiple programmers who do not need to understand each component
 - Different sections can benefit from different resources like **DataSource** or **Hardware**